ChrisMaherLab/SV-Hotspot/README.md

 * ```res-dir``` must refer to the folder containing the results generated from running sv-hospot command with ```-o``` option.
 Please note that you need to include "sv-hotspot-output" at the end of ```res-dir``` path since SV-HotSpot always creates this folder which is used to write all output results.

 ### Filtering results
-SV-Hotspot provides a filtering R coomand to perform post-filtering of SV-HotSpot results based on multiple criteria  including gene association significance, log fold-change, mean expression, number of associated.genes, peak width, and minimum percentage of samples.
-To performe any filtering, run the ```filter.r``` command as follows:
+SV-HotSpot provides a filtering command to perform post-filtering of SV-HotSpot results based on multiple criteria including gene association significance, log fold-change, mean expression, number of associated.genes, peak width, and minimum percentage of samples.
+To performed any filtering, run the ```filter.r``` command as follows:
  ```
  Usage:  Rscript filter.r
     <SV-HotSpot_result_dir>